What to bring to the USMLE on exam day during COVID-era

-A list of the items you need to bring to the USMLE testing center, as well as a couple items you probably did not know you were allowed to take into the exam room.
+A list of the items you need to bring to the USMLE testing center, a couple items you probably did-not know you were allowed to take into the exam room, and COVID-19 testing requirements.

 1. Passport or valid state identification.